blyxyas/blog/content/posts/performance.md

 ---
 title: "The Clippy Performance Project"
 date: 2023-11-04T14:20:46+01:00
-draft: false
+draft: true
 ---

 There's this project I've been working on a project that nobody outside the Clippy team (or people that read the [`#clippy` Zulip channel](https://rust-lang.zulipchat.com/#narrow/stream/257328-clippy)) knows about.

-I'm working on the <span class="cpp">Clippy Performance Project</span>, a project focused on making [Clippy, the official Rust linter](https://github.com/rust-lang/rust-clippy) faster through better performance monitoring, some parallelization through a cool tree-visiter and improving the rustc infrastructure to do more with less computing!
+I'm working on the <span class="cpp">Clippy Performance Project</span>, a project focused on making [Clippy, the official Rust linter](https://github.com/rust-lang/rust-clippy) faster through optimization based on data we gather.

 I've been working on this project for about 4 months.
 The main improvements to the codebase in this time are <span class="cpp">benchmarking and monitoring tools</span>, so we'll talk about them.
 This will be more of a devlog article, instead of an artsy one.
 So sorry for the boringness!
 Next post will have an OpenGL motorcycle mini-game as an apology.

 ## Integrating Clippy with existing benchmarking infrastructure

-Before doing any optimizing, we should probably know what are our numbers and what is our goal.
+Before optimizing, we should know what is our baseline.
 In our case, the Rust project has this very cool program (and GitHub bot) called [`rustc-perf`](https://github.com/rust-lang/rustc-perf).
 It generates [perf.rust-lang.org](https://perf.rust-lang.org), used to track Rust's compiling and running times on multiple crates across several profiles (Building, checking...).

 The current profiles are: